Guardian Druid Compendium

 SlotEnchantNotes

-LegsStormbound Armour Kit iconStormbound Armour Kit / Defender's Armour Kit iconDefender's Armour KitMain stat plus stamina or armor.
+LegsForest Hunter's Armour Kit iconForest Hunter's Armour Kit / Blood Knight's Armour KitMain stat plus stamina or armor.
 Minimal difference - armor slightly better vs physical, stamina vs magic.

 Gems